shifakhan03/basic_task3_slashproject/README.md

 Backend Files:
 server.js

-creating a weather forecast web application involves several steps:
+3.creating a weather forecast web application involves several steps:
-Setting Up the Project: You'll need to create an HTML page, style it with CSS, and add functionality with JavaScript.
+1)Setting Up the Project: You'll need to create an HTML page, style it with CSS, and add functionality with JavaScript.
-Fetching Weather Data: Use an API like OpenWeatherMap to get the weather data.
+2)Fetching Weather Data: Use an API like OpenWeatherMap to get the weather data.
-Handling User Input: Allow the user to input their location.
+3)Handling User Input: Allow the user to input their location.
-Auto-detecting Location: Use the Geolocation API to detect the user's location automatically.
+4)Auto-detecting Location: Use the Geolocation API to detect the user's location automatically.

 <!DOCTYPE html>